Traditional Chinese Medicine

 220 - 581 A.D.

-Ge Hong establishes first clinical emergency guide containing information about common diseases, emergency cases and abstracts on related therapies.
+Ge Hong establishes the first clinical emergency guide containing information about common diseases, emergency cases, and abstracts on related therapies.

 Zan Yin